apify/apify-docs/sources/academy/platform/expert_scraping_with_apify/solutions/integrating_webhooks.md

 }, {});
 ```

-The results should be an array, so finally, we can take the map we just created and push an array of all of its values to the Actor's default dataset:
+The results should be an array, so we can take the map we just created and push an array of its values to the Actor's default dataset:

 ```js
 await Actor.pushData(Object.values(filtered));